codeship/shipyard/styleguide/components/grid.md

 ---

 ### Responsive Columns `.col-{ n }-(x1..x4)`
-<p class="text-light margin-bottom-md">Useful when you want to build a grid that works for any size of screen.</p>
+<p class="text-light margin-bottom-md" markdown="1">Useful when you want to build a grid that works for any size of screen.</p>

 <div class="{{ page.container_classes }}">
   {% for i in (1..5) %}